Impact of non-stationarity on hybrid ensemble filters: A study with a doubly stochastic advection-diffusion-decay model

-\subsubsection{Estimation of true covariances}
+\subsection{Estimation of true covariances}

-Instead of the recursive computation of the field (signal) covariances using Eq.(\ref{dxidt_dscr}), one can {\em estimate} them as accurately as needed by running the DSADM Eq.(\ref{dsm1}) $M$ times with independent realizations of the forcing $\alpha(t,s)$ and with the fields $\boldsymbol{\theta}(t,s)$ held fixed.
-The spatial covariance $B(t,t;s_1,s_2)$ can then be estimated from the resulting sample $\xi^{(m)}(t,s)$, $m=1,\dots,M$, as the usual sample covariance.
-In the same way, time and space specific {\em error} covariances can be estimated for any filter in question.
+Instead of the recursive computation of the field covariances using Eq.(\ref{Bk}), one can {\em estimate} them as accurately as needed by running DSADM Eq.(\ref{dsm1}) $P$ times with independent realizations of the forcing $\alpha(t,s)$ and with the fields $\boldsymbol{\theta}(t,s)$ held fixed.
+The spatial covariances $\gamma(t,t;s_1,s_2)$ can then be estimated from the resulting sample $\{ \xi^{(p)}(t,s) \}_{p=1}^P$ as the usual sample covariances.

-\subsubsection{Instability}
+More importantly, this approach can be used to estimate time and space-specific {\em true filtering distributions} of any filter in question.
+Note that these distributions and their parameters (\eg true background-error covariances) are hard to obtain even knowing the model of truth.
+Indeed, on the one hand, a sub-optimal filter, because of its approximate nature, can only yield estimates which are inexact and, likely, biased (hence the need for covariance inflation in EnKF).
+On the other hand, an exact (\eg Kalman) filter cannot be used here either --- because the error statistics of the approximate filter and the exact filter differ.

+To estimate, say, true background-error covariances of a filter, one may use the above fields $\{ \xi^{(p)}(t,s) \}_{p=1}^P$ as $P$ ``truths'', generate $P$ sets of ``synthetic'' observations (with independent errors) in space and time, and perform $P$ assimilation runs.
+Then, at each time, one may compute $P$ background-error vectors (by subtracting the truth $\xi^{(p)}(t,s)$ from the respective background field) and then, finally, compute their (time specific) sample covariance matrix.
+We experimented with DSADM on a 60-point spatial grid and found that the sample size $P=5000\mbox{--}10000$ was enough to accurately estimate true time-specific error covariances (not shown).
+This approach is similar to that by \citet{bishop}; the difference is that in our approach the truth is random whilst they assume that the truth is deterministic.

+\subsection{Instability}